 Flies are as much of a fixture on any homestead as a the chicken coop and a compost pile.
-Killing flies as well as keeping them and other pesky insects off of your family and livestock becomes an everyday battle once the chill of winter gives way to the warmer temperatures of spring.
+Getting rid of flies as well as keeping them and other pesky insects off of your family and livestock becomes an everyday battle once the chill of winter gives way to the warmer temperatures of spring.

 Making your own fly spray is not only a quick and easily accomplished task, it is also one that involves absolutely no chemicals and costs mere pennies.
 I started making my own insect and fly spray while I was still an “in town” homesteader.

 Once I learned how efficient it was at thwarting not just flies but mosquitoes and horseflies, I started using it on our backyard livestock too.

 Soon, my DIY fly spray became small town famous, even the Amish wanted my recipe.
 I actually traded some of my homemade fly spray with our Amish farrier for a bag of his wife’s freshly baked chocolate chip cookies – so I got the tastier end of that deal.

 This DIY fly spray costs me approximately $2.50 to make per half gallon, and it keeps for months on end without losing its potency.